chartbrew/chartbrew/docs/oneaccount/README.md

 # One account Docs

+[One Account](https://oneaccount.app/) is a 3rd party authentication app that can be integrated in your Chartbrew project. **This setup is optional**, but can be useful for your organization and make signing up easier.

 ::: tip
   Before you proceed with the setup, ensure you deployed the app on your server.
 [Follow the deployment instructions here](/deployment)
 :::